 1986 - The election is held on schedule but the results are contested, with the opposition and Roman Catholic Church claiming widespread fraud and intimidation.
 Marcos is proclaimed the official winner on 15 February, sparking a rebellion by Defence Minister Enrile, armed forces vice chief-of-staff Fidel Ramos, and the commander of the Philippine police, who also believe that the vote has been rigged.

-Calling on Marcos to resign, the rebels receive the backing of the church and the support of the people.
-The armed forces either join the rebellion or, faced-off by massive crowds gathered around the rebel's camp, decline to intervene.
+The rebels call on Marcos to resign.
+They receive the backing of the church and the support of the people.
+The armed forces either join the rebellion or, faced by massive crowds gathered around the rebel's camp, decline to intervene.

 When Marcos arrives in Hawaii he is said to be carrying suitcases containing jewels, 24 gold bricks and certificates for billions of dollars of gold bullion.
 His Swiss bank accounts are estimated to contain between US$3 billion and US$35 billion stolen from his country.
 The Philippine's foreign debt is about US$28 billion.